When I was a nature preschool teacher, I encountered a few interesting questions from children. Many of them were based on their perspective.

 Different perspective means awesome toys in nature

 Some of you may have a question – what can be toys in nature?
-What you need is child-like mind for possibilities.
+What you need is a child-like mind for possibilities.
 I’ll certainly share some ideas with you.
 Any rocks and slopes are great slides in nature.
 Some trees are good for climbing.
-This one in particular (the second picture) was the nature preschoolers’ favorite for climbing.
+This one in particular (the second picture) was the nature preschoolers’ favourite for climbing.

 What about sticks and twigs?!
 Most definitely, they are great for a teeter-totter, creating a fort, and much more.
 The more children spend time in nature, the better for their curiosity.
 Of course, yours as well!

 In conclusion, all he needed was someone to help him see an ordinary rock as a fun slide.
-As soon as he saw it, his smile grew – imagination clicked!
+As soon as he saw it, his smile grew – his imagination clicked!
 Just like us, children like familiarity.
 Playing in nature wasn’t something he was familiar with.